Gustavo Petro: Relations with the United States

-Threats from the United States
+At a public event in New York in September 2025, President Gustavo Petro proposed creating a volunteer force of Colombians to fight in Gaza.
+The announcement was criticized by El Espectador, which said he had previously rejected the participation of Colombians as “mercenaries” in the wars in Ukraine and Sudan.

-On 27 September 2025, the United States revoked Petro's visa after he spoke at a pro-Palestinian demonstration on September 26, 2025, at Dag Hammarskjöld Plaza outside U.N.
+That same day, he spoke at a pro-Palestinian demonstration on 26 September 2025, at Dag Hammarskjöld Plaza outside U.N.
 Headquarters during the 80th United Nations General Assembly in New York City.
 Petro urged U.S. soldiers "not to point their guns at people.
 Disobey the orders of Trump.
 Obey the orders of humanity".
+In response, the United States Department of State announced the revocation of Petro’s visa, calling his remarks “irresponsible and incendiary.”

-On October 19, 2025, Trump accused Petro of being the leader of the Colombian cartels, and called subsidies to the Colombian government to curb and halt drug production a scam, which would be permanently blocked.
-On October 24, the US Treasury Department sanctioned Petro, along with his wife, son and Armando Benedetti, by introducing them into the Specially Designated Nationals and Blocked Persons List, accusing the group of being involved in the global illicit drug trade.
+On 19 October 2025, Trump accused Petro of being the leader of the Colombian cartels calling subsidies to the Colombian government to curb and halt drug production a scam, which would be permanently blocked.
+On 24 October, the US Treasury Department placed sanctions on Petro, along with his wife, son and Armando Benedetti, by introducing them into the Specially Designated Nationals and Blocked Persons List, accusing the group of being involved in the global illicit drug trade.
 Petro responded, "I don’t do business like you do — I am a socialist.
 I believe in solidarity, the common good, and the shared resources of humanity, the greatest of all: life, now endangered by your oil".
 Trump said that if cocaine production is not stopped on Colombian territory, the United States would take direct action to stop the production and massive drug trade, including on Colombian territory.

+Hours later, the Colombian Banking Association (Asobancaria) said that the country’s financial entities would strictly comply with international regulations and protocols required by the Office of Foreign Assets Control (OFAC), which administers the list.

+Following the 2026 United States strikes in Venezuela on 3 January, Trump again criticized Petro, saying he "likes making cocaine and selling it to the US" and would not stay in power much longer.
+In response, Petro warned that he would "take up arms" again for Colombia if necessary, referring to his background as a guerrilla fighter.
+Petro also accused Trump of killing "a Colombian mother" due to the death of Yohana Rodríguez during the US strikes in Venezuela, adding that Colombians celebrating the attacks were nostalgic for having a king, to "enslave Colombia and murder their own people as they are used to doing."

+In February 2026, a highly anticipated meeting between Petro and Trump at the White House apparently came to a cordial end.

+Decretazo

+In June 2025, Gustavo Petro introduced a decree calling a popular consultation even though Congress had issued a negative prior opinion.
+This triggered multiple annulment lawsuits before the Council of State.
+Petro repealed the decree days later, but disciplinary investigations were opened against his ministers for signing it, and the issue continues to be discussed in some publications.